GAMR1520/GAMR1520/lab-1.1.md

     <figcaption>The IDLE shell</figcaption>
 </figure>

->It may not look exactly like this.
+It may not look exactly like this.
->These screenshots were created on a linux machine.
+These screenshots were created on a linux machine.
->It shouldn't matter what OS you are running.
+It shouldn't matter what OS you are running.
->On Windows and MacOS IDLE is usually installed along with python.
+On Windows and MacOS IDLE is usually installed along with python.
 On Linux distributions you may need to install it separately.

->
->Also, your python version may be different.
+> Your python version may also be different.
->My system python was 3.8 when I took this screenshot (though I have now upgraded to 3.10).
+> My system python was 3.8 when I took this screenshot.
+> I have now upgraded to 3.10 which matches the 2022 lab version.
->Hopefully you have a more recent version.
+> Hopefully you have a more recent version.
->As long as it's 3.6 or better you should be fine.
+> Python 3.11 was released on October 24th 2022, if you have this then, amongst many other improvements, the error messages are apparently a lot better.

 The main IDLE window provides an interactive python shell.
 The prompt allows the user to enter any valid python statement.
 Each expression entered will be evaluated and the result printed before another prompt will appear, waiting for the next statement.
 This kind of interface is known as a Read, Execute, Print Loop or REPL.

->As you work through these exercises, make sure you experiment.
->Try to enter expressions and predict what will happen.
->be inquisitive, and see if your instincts are correct.
->
->If something unexpected happens, stop and think.
->Ask your colleagues or tutor as necessary.
->Try to come up with really hard questions and challenge our knowledge so we can learn together.

 # Basic principles

-Research [literals](python/literals) in python (and other languages).
+In this first set of exercises we want to get to grips with the very basics of writing python code.
+We will take some time to learn some useful terms like [literals](python/literals), [operators](python/operators) and [variables](python/variables).

+> These terms are used in most programming languages, but the details of each language are different.

 <blockquote class="challenge">
-    <header>Time to experiment</header>
+    <header>Start simple</header>
     <p>
+        Research the concept of [literals](python/literals) in python.
         Practice entering literal expressions into IDLE.
         Make sure you understand what is going on.
     </p>